suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 > *How I got over my fear of coding one-off research prototypes and make QuickSet available for reuse.*

 Some have long passed their first software package publication milestone.
 For me it was only as recent as 2023.
-For the longest time, even the idea of lea
+For the longest time, even the idea of learning to code seemed dizzying, despite doing ample data analysis and visualisation work.
-While I was investigating fuzzy text matching procedures, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.
+It was like I wanted to prove you could do complex computations without ever looking While I was investigating fuzzy text matching procedures, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.

 Although Javascript's native set object already provides a fast data structure compared to objects and arrays,